cisagov/GMU-CYSE-Capstone-2020-21/README.md

 - Any other datasets that can support anomaly detection

 Potential sources for the datasets are:
+- Consume Mordor Datasets from here: AWS — The Mordor Project (mordordatasets.com).
+We chose mordor because they’re datasets are small and we want you all to focus on the structure.
+Download datasets individually, unzip them and verify JSON format - sometimes a file will fail - just download it again.
+Ingest though Kibana dev tools.
+Once ingested go to Kibana Discover and learn the dataset.

+Create a job using a single metric.

+If time permits explore classification, population, multi metric (more complicated and advanced)
 - https://www.kaggle.com/c/microsoft-malware-prediction
 - https://digitalcorpora.org/
 - https://www.kaggle.com/datasets